Skip to content

 The BMS Graduate Program and its Options confer the Doctor of Philosophy (PhD) degree and the Master of Science (MS) degree.
 The objective for students enrolled in the PhD degree program is to demonstrate excellence in research, scholarship, and scientific experimentation in biomedical sciences.
 The MS degree is strongly research oriented and is designed to develop competence in biomedical knowledge and research.

-Responsibilities of the Student and Additional Undertakings Expand answer
+Responsibilities of the Student: Fulfilling Requirements, Accommodations for Disabilities, Outside Employment and Additional Undertakings Expand answer

 Each student is responsible for ensuring that the Graduate School and BMS Graduate Program requirements for their degree program are met at appropriate times.

-Fulfilling the requirements for a degree (MS, PhD, or MD/PhD) from the BMS Graduate Program requires extensive time and effort.
+Fulfilling the requirements for a degree (MS, PhD or MD/PhD) from the BMS Graduate Program requires extensive time and effort.
 In most cases, this undertaking is incompatible with additional employment either within or outside the University.
 Thus, students typically are not permitted to hold any additional employment.
 Only in very rare circumstances will exceptions be granted.
-The student must receive written permissions from the research adviser, the Chair of the Program, and other individuals designated by the Graduate School prior to seeking concurrent employment (see details here).
+Students on assistantships must receive written permissions from the research adviser, the chair of the program, and other individuals designated by the Graduate School prior to seeking concurrent employment.

 General Information Expand answer